alyciacan/stretch-tech/README.md

 Learning Goals for this project included:
 ✔️ Use at least one external API
-✔️ Implement a “Stretch Technology”
-✔️ Create a multi page UX using React Router
+✔️ Implement a “Stretch Technology” Global State Management: Context API ✔️ Create a multi page engaging UX using React Router

 [Link to Project Description](https://frontend.turing.edu/projects/module-3/stretch.html)